AdamEbrahim/Smart-Stock-Trader/README.md

 Standalone device that you can place on your desk to interact with the stock market and your trading portfolio in real time

-Run “pip install -r requirements.txt” to install the required libraries The speech recognition tool used in this project, openai/whisper, requires the following additional tools to be installed:
+To install the required dependencies run: pip install -r requirements.txt

-1. ffmpeg:
+Whisper also requires the command-line tool ffmpeg to be installed on your system, which is available from most package managers:

 # on Ubuntu or Debian
 sudo apt update && sudo apt install ffmpeg